qlik-oss/core-assisted-prescription/README.md

 ### Services

-The use case is realized by setting up a stack of multiple services, based on Docker images being developed in other repos.
+The use case consists of multiple services, based on Docker images developed in other repos.
 See the [docker-compose.yml](docker-compose.yml) file for detailed information on which services that are used.

 ### Routes